isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 (Note that the flag combination N=1, S=1 is prohibited according to `RFC 4702 <https://tools.ietf.org/html/rfc4702>`__.
-If such a combination is received from the client, the packet will be dropped by :iscman:`kea-dhcp4`.)
+If such a combination is received from the client, the packet is dropped by :iscman:`kea-dhcp4`.)

 To override client delegation, set the following values in the configuration file: